jamashita/veau/README.md

 ## Requests

 This system is constructing.
-When you have some requests, just create a new issue.
+When you have some requests, create a new issue.

 Este sistema está construyendo.
 Cuando tienes unas peticiones, cree un nuevo problema.